c4pt00/lightning-bitnet/doc/getting-started/getting-started/installation.md

 pip install poetry
 ```

-If you don't have bitcoind installed locally you'll need to install that as well:
+If you don't have bitnetd installed locally you'll need to install that as well:

 ```shell
 brew install berkeley-db4 boost miniupnpc pkg-config libevent